OUR LADY OF FATIMA SCHOOL

 - Do you want your child to learn a new instrument?
 New this year, violin, piano, and guitar instruction is coming to Our Lady of Fatima!
 Students as young as Pre-K 3 will have the opportunity for violin, piano, or guitar lessons through the Music Kids program.
 This program is modeled on the Suzuki method.
 More information will be available on Open School Night.

 - On September 23, Bishop Caggiano will dedicate the outdoor shrine at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 The purpose of this shrine is both to honor young people and to continue the celebration of the 100th anniversary of Our Lady's appearance to the children of Fatima.
 Anyone who wishes to travel to and from the event on the same day can meet a bus in Stamford.
-The cost for this is $60 and registration can be completed at www.thefaceofprayer.com The Mass begins at 2:00 p.m. and will be broadcast live on EWTN.
+The cost for this trip is $60.
+Karin Beggan and her daughters are planning to attend.
+Claire, Elizabeth, and Katie Hanavan will be singing with the Diocese Choir (and making us all proud).
+Please see Karin for more details.
+The Mass begins at 2:00 p.m. and the Mass and choir will be broadcast live on EWTN.

 "SHOUT OUT 1"

 Evaristo.
 This summer we transitioned the art room into a Pre-K 3 room, the science room into a combined art/science room, and had several other projects taking place.
 Evaristo uncomplainingly responded to countless requests, moved many boxes, and the school looked tremendous the first day.
 Thank you, Mr. Evaristo!

 September 11th - Basketball planning meeting for all coaches at 5:30 p.m.